Aquatic Survival Lessons

 Lesson Fees are:

-*Discount only applicable if all students are enrolled at the same time.
+*Applicable if all students are enrolled at same time.

-We do offer a First Responder/Military Rate with proof of employment or DD214.
-For more information, email firstname.lastname@example.org or submit an inquiry for more details.
+First Responder/Military Rate offered with proof of employment or DD214.
+Contact us for more details.

 Basic Survival Program